GreenDoge-Network/greendoge-blockchain/README.md

 * BLS keys and aggregate signatures (only one signature per block)
 * Support for light clients with fast, objective syncing
 * A growing community of farmers and developers around the world

+For more information, see our website and downloads at https://greendoge.dog.

 ## Latest News
 - The block rewards have been reduced from 100 to 20 now, with the end of the community early participant rewards.